OXID-eSales/azure-theme/README.md

 ## Contributing

-The theme is not supported anymore, no releases is planned.
+The theme is not supported anymore, no releases are planned.

 ## Bugs and Issues